 Middle School PBS LearningMedia Resources

-In this short history of the Civil War, we're exposed to the months leading up to November 1863, when Abraham Lincoln gave his famous Gettysburg Address.
-This synopsis paints a gritty picture of the war, and of Lincoln's inspiring words that redefined the Union's fight as a battle for human equality.
+This short history of the Civil War, exposes months prior to November 1863, when Abraham Lincoln gave his Gettysburg Address.
+This synopsis paints a gritty picture of the war.
+But additionally, it illustrates Lincoln’s inspiring words that redefined the Union’s fight as a battle for human equality.

-It is estimated that between 500 and 1,000 women went into military service during the American Civil War, yet their contributions to major events of that era are often overlooked, misunderstood, misrepresented, or undocumented.
-Using excerpts from the documentary film Rebel: Loreta Velazquez Civil War Soldier and Spy and the remarkable story of Loreta Velazquez as a guide, students will: consider how factors such as gender and race shape our understanding of history.
+An estimated 500 to 1,000 women went into military service during the American Civil War.
+However, their contributions to major events of that era are often overlooked, misunderstood, misrepresented, or undocumented.
+Excerpts from the documentary film Rebel: Loreta Velazquez Civil War Soldier and Spy will guide, students to consider how factors such as gender and race shape our understanding of history.

-The idea for a Transcontinental Railroad had been suggested as early as the 1830’s, but real planning did not begin until the 1850’s.
+In the 1830’s, the idea for the Transcontinental Railroad sparked.
+However, the real planning did not begin until the 1850’s.
 Then, a little over a year after the start of the Civil War, Lincoln signed the Pacific Railroad Act.

-In this video adapted from American Experience: “The Abolitionists,” featuring historical reenactments, learn about the impact of novelist Harriet Beecher Stowe on the abolitionist movement.
-Stowe was an author whose commitment to the abolitionist cause was strengthened after passage of the Fugitive Slave Act in 1850.
+This video adapted from American Experience: “The Abolitionists,” features historical reenactments.
+Additionally, learn about the impact of novelist Harriet Beecher Stowe on the abolitionist movement.
+Stowe’s commitment to the abolitionist cause strengthened after passage of the Fugitive Slave Act in 1850.
 She responded with the novel Uncle Tom’s Cabin, an immediate best seller that was credited with “putting a human face on slavery” and ultimately helping launch the Civil War.

 Do you have any questions for the WFSU Education Team?
 Contact us with your questions or comments.